adamdjbrett/adamdjbrett-v3/README.md

 For embed you can simply copy and paste url link from youtube, and others.

 See on demo example post `content/blog/demo.md`

+or open [DEMO.md](DEMO.md) to see how to embed and use syntax highlights

 ---